SeanDS/dcc/docs/source/cli.rst

 If :option:`DCC_NUMBER <dcc open-file DCC_NUMBER>` contains a version and is present in the local archive, it is used unless :option:`--force <dcc open-file --force>` is specified.
-If :option:`DCC_NUMBER <dcc open-file DCC_NUMBER>` does not contain a version, a version exists in the local archive, and :option:`--prefer-local <dcc open-file --prefer-local>` is specified, the latest local version is used.
+If :option:`DCC_NUMBER <dcc open-file DCC_NUMBER>` does not contain a version, a version exists in the local archive, and :option:`--ignore-version <dcc open-file --ignore-version>` is specified, the latest local version is used.
 In all other cases, the latest record is fetched from the remote host.

 .. option:: DCC_NUMBER